decaf-dev/vaultexplorer.com/docs/quickstart.md

 title: Quickstart
 ---

-Welcome to the Vault Explorer documentation.
-We will cover a few basics to help you get started with the plugin.
+<span className="large-text">Welcome to the Vault Explorer documentation.
+We will cover a few basics to help you get started with the plugin.</span>

 ## Install the plugin